hashicorp/terraform-provider-google/website/docs/r/container_node_pool.html.markdown

 * `project` - (Optional) The ID of the project in which to create the node pool.
 If blank, the provider-configured project will be used.

-* `upgrade_settings` (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)) Specify node upgrade settings to change how many nodes GKE attempts to upgrade at once.
+* `upgrade_settings` (Optional) Specify node upgrade settings to change how many nodes GKE attempts to upgrade at once.
 The number of nodes upgraded simultaneously is the sum of `max_surge` and `max_unavailable`.
     The maximum number of nodes upgraded simultaneously is limited to 20.